Enjoy 20% MORE Caviar FREE with Code: 20MORE

 The more complicated the cut, the harder it is to get right.

-Storand Protect the Beef
+Store and Protect the Beef

 When your Wagyu arrives at your door, you've got to store it properly and do so immediately.
-These steaks are so delicate and very vulnerable to small temperature changes, so there's no time to waste.
+These steaks are delicate and vulnerable to small temperature changes, so there's no time to waste.

 The process of cooking Wagyu Steak